 Available fellowships include:

-STFC Ernest Rutherford Fellowships: The next ERF application deadline is 13th September 2022.
+STFC Ernest Rutherford Fellowships: The next ERF application deadline will be sometime in September 2023.
 The Astronomy Unit is normally able to support 1 application per year (and occasionally 2), and we use a competitive internal application process to select candidates.
-Our internal application deadline this year is the 27th June; late applications are possible, but may not receive full consideration.
+Our internal application deadline this year is the 30th June; late applications are possible, but may not receive full consideration.
 If you are interested in applying for an ERF with QMUL as your host institution, please follow the instructions below, or contact Dr Tom Haworth with informal queries.

 The draft case for support should ideally follow the STFC Guidelines [PDF 205KB] (i.e. 4 pages maximum, Arial 11pt font), but does not have to be fully polished at this stage.
 The main things we are looking for are that you have a compelling, timely, and well-scoped research proposal, evidence of leadership ability, and a case for how your research connects to existing research themes at QMUL and in the UK more broadly; see the Assessment Criteria section of the STFC Guidelines [PDF 205KB] for more details.